‘Power’ Season 5: Potential Release Date And Spoilers From Creator Courtney A. Kemp

 Starz original Power has delivered a binge-worthy Season 4, which ended with an uplifting cliffhanger.
 The series is returning with Season 5 and the creator Courtney A. Kemp discusses what fans can expect from the upcoming season.

-Season 5 of Power got an early renewal and will likely have a release date in Summer 2018.
-The official release date is yet to be announced by it will likely be in June or July.
+Season 5 of Power got an early renewal and will likely have a release date in summer 2018.
+The official release date is yet to be announced but it will likely be in June or July.

 Power Season 4 spoilers ahead.